lifelib-dev/lifelib/makedocs/source/releases/relnotes_v0.3.0.rst

     * :func:`basiclife.BasicTerm_ME.Projection.inflation_factor`

-* The formula of the number of lapse is updated so that the number of lapse is based on the number of polices after deduction of the number of death.
+* The formula of the number of lapse in :mod:`basiclife` is updated so that the number of lapse is based on the number of polices after deduction of the number of death.